Bestoa/shadowsocks-vertx/README.md

 One time auth feature done.

 Support JSON config file.

-    1. local\_address/fast\_open/workers is not support.
+Note:

+    1. Not support: local_address, client will bind 0.0.0.0 not 127.0.0.1
+    2. Not support: fast_open.
+Java don't have such feature.
+    3. Not support: workers.
+This version is based on multi-thread, don't need this.
-    2. server\_mode is the additional item to set the running mode, server or client.
+    4. Additional: server_mode, set the running mode, server or client.

 You could refer to demo config etc/demo.json.